OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 ### 2. Thread management parameters

-LogicalProcessors (-lp) and TargetSocket (-ss) parameters are used to management thread affinity on Windows and Ubuntu OS.
+LogicalProcessors (-lp), FirstLogicalProcessor (-flp) and TargetSocket (-ss) parameters are used to management thread affinity on Windows and Ubuntu OS.
 These are some examples how you use them together.

 If LogicalProcessors and TargetSocket are not set, threads are managed by OS thread scheduler.